ritigya03/music_genre/README.md

 ---

-For testing - Some audio files present in audioSamples cd into it and use
+For testing - Some audio files present in audioSamples, download and use

 ## 📦 Setup Instructions